-The merchandise trade balance measures the difference between imports and exports of goods.
-The level of the international trade balance, as well as changes in exports and imports, indicate trends in foreign trade and can offer a guide to an economy's competitiveness.
-Nominal data are supplied with regards to principal trading partners and product classification.
+Merchandise trade balance measures the difference between imports and exports of both tangible goods and services.
+The level of the international trade balance, as well as changes in exports and imports, indicate trends in foreign trade.

 Changes in the level of imports and exports, along with the difference between the two (the trade balance) are a valuable gauge of economic trends here and abroad.
 While these trade figures can directly impact all financial markets, they primarily affect currency values in foreign exchange markets.
 This is particularly true for Canada which relies on exports and particularly those to the U.S. for growth.
 It should be noted that this report focuses solely on goods trade - it leaves services trade for the quarterly national accounts and balance of payments reports.